-- Unit IGC1: Management of international health and safety - Unit GC2: Controlling workplace hazards - Unit GC3: Health and safety practical application
+- Unit NGC1: Management of health and safety

+- Unit GC2: Controlling workplace hazards

+- Unit GC3: Health and safety practical application

 Exemptions are allowable for a set time period, usually 5-years.
-Candidates/accredited course providers must, therefore, refer to the NEBOSH website (www.nebosh.org.uk) for an up-to-date list of applicable exemptions and the rules for use of the exemptions.
+Candidates/accredited course providers must, therefore, refer to the NEBOSH website (www.nebosh.org.uk) for an up-to-date list of applicable exemptions and the rules for use of the exemptions before applying for an exemption.